MicrosoftLearning/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_04_MFAConditionalAccessandAADIdentityProtection.md

     >**Note**: This time, you will be presented with the **Suspicious activity detected** message.
 Again, this is expected, since this account is configured with multi-factor authentiation.
 Considering the increased sign-in risk associated with the use of ToR Browser, you will have to use multi-factor authentication.

-1. Use the **Verify** option and specify whether you want to verify your identity via text or a call.
+1. Use the **Verify** option and specify whether you want to verify your identity via text.

 1. Complete the verification and ensure that you successfully signed in to the Application Access Panel.